About Mount Macedon Regional Park

 Trail running events and ultramarathons

-The next Trails+ Mt Macedon Trail Run will be held on in June.
-There will be 10, 15, 30km and 50km options.
+Trails+ Mt Macedon Trail Run is usually held in May or June.
+There are 10km, 15km, 30km and 50km options.
 Help support one of Victoria’s best off-road ultramarathon events!

 If you like Mount Macedon, I reckon you’ll love the Brisbane Ranges, too.

 Last update: October 2017